Kronish House: Architecture

 The Kronish House features a formal, pinwheel design.
 Not visible from the street, the one-story house sits at the end of a 250-foot-long driveway on a 2-acre lot.
 With 6,891 square feet of living space, six bedrooms and 51/2 bathrooms, the contemporary home is the Neutra's largest in Southern California.
 The glass-enclosed garden area is visible from several rooms.
 The original pool was also designed by Neutra.

 History

 The house is one of only three Neutra designs ever built in Beverly Hills, and the only one that remains intact (one was demolished, the other completely altered).
 It was originally built for real estate developer Herbert Kronish and his wife Hazel, who had bought the property from actress Shirley Temple In an October 1953 letter, the couple stated they did not want a design that looked like a wooden box or had a flat roof, radiant heating or sliding doors — Neutra trademarks.
-The house was owned briefly by Norton Simon and Jennifer Jones, before it was sold in 1999.
+The house was owned briefly by Norton Simon and Jennifer Jones, before it was sold in 1999[provide citation, house was not sold in a third-party transaction in 1999 pursuant to public records].
 Neighboring estates include Madonna's former Beverly Hills home.